rbeltran/binary_vs_trinary/README.md

 Searching for the lightweight coin binary vs trinary

+Run it like so:

+ruby coin_finder.rb

+Sample Output:

 Binary search averaged 2 moves for 10 coins
 Binary search averaged 8 moves for 100 coins
 Binary search averaged 17 moves for 1000 coins